puppetlabs/puppet-docs/source/puppet/4.9/hiera_config_yaml_5.md

 ## Location

-You will have several different hiera.yaml files --- Hiera uses three layers of configuration, and the module and environment layers typically have multiple instances.
+There are several hiera.yaml files in a normal deployment --- Hiera uses three layers of configuration, and the module and environment layers typically have multiple instances.

 The config file locations for each layer are as follows: